wuqixiaobai/wpsso-plm/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Updated the SucomUtil::rename_keys() call for WPSSO v3.39.9-1 compatibility.
+	* Minor update for WPSSO v3.39.9-1 compatibility:
+		* Added a hook for the new 'wpsso_rename_md_options_keys' filter.

 **Version 2.2.6-1 (2017/01/08)**